 A. Permitted Uses and Disclosures by Business Associate:

 2. Administrative Use and Disclosure: Except as otherwise limited in this BAA, Business Associate may use PHI for the proper management and administration of the Business Associate or to carry out its legal responsibilities.
-Business Associate may also disclose PHI for the proper management and administration of the Business Associate, provided that: (i) disclosures are required by law, or (ii) Business Associate obtains reasonable assurances from the third party to whom the information is disclosed that the third party will (a) protect the confidentiality of the PHI, (b) use or further disclose the PHI only as required by law or for the purpose for which it was disclosed to the third party, and (c) notify the Business Associate of any instances it becomes aware of in which the confidentiality of the PHI has been breached.
+Business Associate may only disclose PHI for the proper management and administration of the Business Associate, provided that: (i) disclosures are required by law, or (ii) Business Associate obtains reasonable assurances from the third party to whom the information is disclosed that the third party will (a) protect the confidentiality of the PHI, (b) use or further disclose the PHI only as required by law or for the purpose for which it was disclosed to the third party, and (c) notify the Business Associate of any instances it becomes aware of in which the confidentiality of the PHI has been breached.

 3. Data Aggregation: Business Associate may use PHI to provide data aggregation services related to the healthcare operations of Covered Entity.